15. “Patience required” — Recovery, Part 4

 On the afternoon of Friday, April 8, 2021, I made sure to wear a short-sleeved shirt and put my medical insurance card into my wallet before driving myself to the university.
 Seven minutes later I pulled into the same lot in which I had parked prior to all my classes being moved online over a year ago.
 A yellow-vested individual greeted me, while another directed me to a spot closer to the building which I needed to enter to get my first shot.

-After showing my ID to a security office and answering a few Covid-19-related questions, I felt weird lining up in the same gym in which I used to play badminton years ago.
+After showing my ID to a security officer and answering a few Covid-19-related questions, I felt weird lining up in the same gym in which I used to play badminton years ago.
 I had quit after the fellow professor who loved to chase me around the court decided to retire and moved away.
 To everyone’s surprise, including my own, I began taking Zumba and Jazzercise classes at a YWCA fitness centre near my house and stuck with it for several years.
 “I love the music and the dance routines,” I remember telling my twin sister.
 “The best part is that I never see any of my students there who assume their university professors live in their offices 24/7.”

 When it was my turn to check in to be vaccinated, I showed my medical card and then walked around the corner to receive my shot.
 The nurse first went through a detailed questionnaire; after finding out that I had finished radiation therapy less than two weeks ago she left her station to pick up a form.